rugbyprof/5443-Spatial-Database/Assignment-6.md

 #### 2) Create a project folder:

-Create a folder called `SpatialQueryAssignment` in your `public_html` folder.
+Create a folder called `SpatialQueryAssignment1` in your `public_html` folder.
 In this folder, create two files:

 - ![2] index.php
 - ![2] backend.php

 #### 3) Get Data

-- Create 3 folders in your `SpatialQueryAssignment` directory:
+- Create 3 folders in your `SpatialQueryAssignment1` directory:

     - ![1]
 Volcanoes
     - ![1]
 State_Borders